 - Go high tech with the 1,000 Books Before Kindergarten Application

 - Old school tally marks with pencil and paper

 - Whatever works best for you!

 - Every Book Counts: Even if your child wants to hear the same book again and again, you can count it each time.
 You can also count the books your child hears in story time, daycare or preschool, or with a friend or family member.

-- Each time you read 100 books either stop by the library to have their picture taken or, help your child make a sign that says “I’ve read (how ever many) books!”
-Take a picture and email it to Ms. Cari at email@example.com
+- When you've read your first 100 books either stop by the library to have their picture taken or, help your child make a sign that says, "I've read (#) books!"
+Take a picture and email it to Ms. Cari at firstname.lastname@example.org

-- Ms. Cari will post your child ‘s picture and first name on the library’s Facebook page.
+- With your permission, Ms. Cari will post your child 's picture and first name on the library's social media accounts.

-- If you do not want your child’s picture on social media, just let us know.
-Please still send in a picture at each level.
+- If you do not want your child's picture on social media, just let us know.
+We would still like a photo at each reading level.
 We are making memory books for the children with their photos once the reach 1,000 books.

-- 500 Books: You receive a small stuffed puppy that says “I Love Reading”.
-We will keep your puppy safe at the library until we are able to reopen,
+- 500 Books: You receive a small stuffed puppy that says, "I Love Reading".

 - 1,000 Books: You did it!
 Once the library reopens, stop by and pick up your memory book, a backpack, and your choice of a book.